 Respecting Local Customs

-When visiting Koneswaram Kovil and other religious sites, it is important to dress modestly and remove your shoes before entering.
-Being respectful of local customs and traditions will enhance your experience and show appreciation for the culture.
+To visit Koneswaram Kovil and other religious sites, you are advised to dress modestly, and take off your shoes before entering.
+Speaking respectfully of local customs and traditions will make your travel experience better and will show you respect the culture.